-Students must participate in learning opportunities five days per week for a total of 26 hours.
-A student's week is defined as Sunday through Saturday.
+Students should participate in learning opportunities five days per week for a total of 26 hours.
 These hours can be a combination of online and offline activities.
-A student or his parent/guardian must inform FDA about any absence that will extend a week or more than one week.
-Excused absences are for the following reasons: personal illness, medical appointments, illness in the immediate family, death in the family, and religious observances.
-Documentation is required for an absence to be excused.
+A student or their parent/guardian must inform the Attendance Coach in advance about any absence that will extend for a week.
 Truancy is a serious offense and subject to severe penalty.
 Nothing in this Truancy policy will supersede or nullify the Ohio Revised Code automatic withdrawal requirements for any student who does not participate for 72 consecutive hours.

-Truancy- School Age Students
+Truancy - School Age Students